hotwax/oms-documentation/Journeys/Email integration/Promise date change communication.md

 ### Step 5: Deliver Email Notification

-The service calls dedicated email platform's API, sends the details to the email integration platform and the email will be delivered to the customers.
+The service calls the email platform's API and sends the details to the email integration platform which will then further deliver it to the customer.

 ### By following these steps, you can ensure accurate promise date change communication from the OMS to marketing automation platform.